agentGav/cl8/docs/installation.md

 # Installation

-Constellate is made of two parts - a django API in `backend`, and a VueJS front end in `cl8-web`.
+Constellate is made of two parts - a django API in `backend`, and a VueJS front end in `frontend`.

 You need them both running to develop the site.